 L.E.D.
 Lights, a built-in horn, and real engine sound can alert others the car is nearby.

 Power Wheels are beginning to add additional comfort features to make the car more realistic and “grown-up.”
 These include a multi-media system that includes things like Bluetooth, AUX cord, and USB port.

 Although this can add excitement to the Power Wheel, a younger driver can become distracted by the extra features.

 Power Wheels are fun and safe.
 A four-wheeled vehicle is less likely to fall and provides more protection if your child runs into something.
-Follow the safety guidelines we outlined, make sure your kid knows how to ride safely, and monitor their driving.
+Follow the safety guidelines I outlined, make sure your kid knows how to ride safely, and monitor their driving.
 Do those things, and your kid will have fun zooming around the yard, and you will have the peace of mind that they will be safe.
 So, what are you waiting for?